 The key worked on a gate farther down, and we let ourselves in.
 The space was huge, maybe half a football field.
-A little tire swing painted yellow hung from between two trees.
-We walked past two enormous water tanks to the garden plots that were blooming with a vivacity and wildness that reminded me of the secret garden.
-Here, all sounds of the traffic and city were gone; there was only the sounds of the birds, the rain dripping from heavily-laden leaves, and our soft footfalls.
+A little yellow tire swing hung from between two trees.
+We walked past two enormous water tanks to the garden plots that were blooming with vivacity and a wildness that reminded me of the secret garden.

-All around us were makeshift plots, brilliant combinations of frugality and creativity, with the circumferences of the individual gardens constructed from salvaged items like broken ladders, rusted bicycles, wire-mattress frame, and old headboards.
+All around us were makeshift plots, brilliant testaments of frugality and creativity.
+The borders of the individual gardens were constructed from salvaged items like broken ladders, rusted bicycles, wire-mattress frame, and old headboards.
 The vines and creeping things clung and climbed, coaxed by patient and skilled hands.
 Bird houses hung cheerfully on the corner posts of the plots—it moved me to think of refugee children making these little homes for birds, so soon after fleeing their own.

 The garden was alive with color—turquoise, bright yellows, greens, cobalt blues—and for a while, Heidi allowed me to take it in silently.
 A sign by the berry bushes drew my eyes as we walked, “To plant a garden is to believe in tomorrow.”
 Further to the west was a plot with well-worn gardening gloves hanging from the wire, fresh dirt covering the fingertips.
 They were the same gloves my grandma used when she tended the earth in her garden; I wondered if the person to whom these belonged was a grandparent, and if this little plot grew enough to feed her family.